Sahara India Pariwar: Charitable work

-In 2013, Sahara contributed to the relief efforts in flood-hit Uttarakhand region wherein one lakh bottles of drinking water, juice bottles and food packets along with candles and match boxes were said to be provided by them.
+In 2013, Sahara contributed to the relief efforts in flood-hit Uttarakhand region wherein 100,000 bottles of drinking water, juice bottles and food packets along with candles and match boxes were said to be provided by them.
 There were 25 medical health unit vans equipped with doctors and free medicines made available and It was said by the group that, they will contribute to the rehabilitation program by constructing 10,000 pre-fabricated houses.

 Working towards eradicating hunger and malnutrition in India, Sahara India Pariwar's Hotel Sahara Star based in Mumbai joined hands with Feeding India to provide food to the underprivileged communities.